 However, the reason for visiting Mongolia is to get out of the city and into the “countryside” where everywhere is in the middle of nowhere.
 So that’s what we did.
 Public transport is limited and time-consuming and only gets you to small towns rather than the remote rural areas, so we opted, as most travellers do, to group up and share the cost of a rickety old Russian jeep and driver.

 As soon as you hit the city limits the terrain changes dramatically – roads and buildings disappear and the vast emptiness looms ahead.
-We hit the 4 wheel drive tracks with a series of bumps and jolts which were to become the norm for the days ahead.
-For the best part, Mongolia’s terrain consists of gently rolling hills and grasslands but there are also regions of more dramatic scenery especially in the southern regions of the Gobi desert where there are dramatic rock formations and valleys and impressive sands dunes.
+We hit the 4WD tracks with a series of bumps and jolts which were to become the norm for the days ahead.
+For the best part, Mongolia’s terrain consists of gently rolling hills and grasslands but there are also regions of more dramatic scenery especially in the southern regions of the Gobi Desert where there are dramatic rock formations and valleys and impressive sands dunes.
 The road journeys can be a bit tedious, uncomfortable even, but for me they were worth it.
 For Mark, this was a bit more retrospective.

 Most of the time we were in the middle of nowhere although every now and again we’d come across “civilisation” and stop in a small town.
 They’re strange places – often half deserted and with a real cowboy town feel to them.
-But they meant the chance to stock up on nuts, chocolate and biscuits in the local store or maybe have a lunch of greasy meat pie – a typical Mongolian dish which tastes nicer than it sounds especially with chilli sauce to accompany it (of which we bought several bottles with us from UB).
+But they gave us the chance to stock up on nuts, chocolate and biscuits in the local store or maybe have a lunch of greasy meat pie – a typical Mongolian dish which tastes nicer than it sounds especially with chilli sauce to accompany it (of which we bought several bottles with us from UB).

-Naadam Festival Ulaan Baatar
+Naadam Festival, Ulaan Baatar

-Naadam Festival Kharkhorin
+Naadam Festival, Kharkhorin